Skip to main content

 Yan Chen

-Yan is a Ph.D. student in Philosophy with interests in epistemology and the philosophy of science.
+Yan is a fourth-year Ph.D. student in Philosophy with interests in epistemology and the philosophy of science.
 Before joining UNC, she received a BA in philosophy, politics, and economics from Renmin University of China, and an MA in philosophy from Simon Fraser University.
 She is interested in exploring our epistemic responsibilities under various non-ideal constraints.
 Recently, she has been thinking about how workings of scientific communities bear on questions in epistemology.

 Ian Cho